If you don’t intend to enforce your mechanics lien claim, best practice is to formally remove the lien.

 This blog post focuses on the last option, choosing not to pursue your lien claim further.

 Reasons To Let Your Mechanics Lien Claim Go Away

 Mechanics lien claims are effective.
 They usually result in payment, and if they don’t get you paid, there are many reasons to proceed with a foreclosure action and be optimistic about payment.
 Sometimes, however, you just want to give up on the claim.

 Maybe the value of the mechanics lien isn’t big enough to support legal action, or to put it more simply, the “juice isn’t worth the squeeze.”
 Or, maybe you have a great relationship with a contractor who can’t get money from a property owner, and you decide to just not pursue the claim.

 Sometimes, its just the right decision to give up on a particular claim or debt and move on to greener pastures.
 If that’s your decision, you may need to handle your mechanics lien claim.

-In most circumstances, it is highly advisable to formally release a mechanics lien claim if you do not intend to pursue it.
+In most circumstances, it is best practice to formally release a mechanics lien claim if you do not intend to pursue it.

 There are some states that absolutely require the formal cancellation.
 These states have laws on the books that require lien claimants to file a “lien release” document with the recorder’s office after a mechanics lien expires.
 There is no real enforcement mechanism to these laws, except that a property owner could later file a lawsuit to have the lien removed and cite the claimant’s failure to release it.

 The states that do not have a formal cancellation requirement written into its statutes, however, are not much different from those that do.

 After a mechanics lien expires, the claim itself is not automatically stripped from the county’s records.
 County recorders record.
 Rarely do they un-record.
 Even a cancellation (or release) is a recording, not an un-recording.